Chaser: The World’s Smartest Dog

 So how did Dr. Pilley achieve such a feat?
-Unsurprisingly, it took time.
-A lot of it.
+Unsurprisingly, it took time – a lot of it.
 Dr. Pilley spends five hours a day, five days a week teaching Chaser language and tricks.
 And he’s been doing it for 10 years.
 So if you’re thinking about doing this with your own dog, be prepared to spend most of your free time training.

-Dr. Pilley says that he believes that Chaser has the same mental capability of as a 2-year-old human (though most 2-year-old humans only have a 50-75 word vocabulary).
+Dr. Pilley says that he believes that Chaser has the same mental capability as a 2-year-old human (though most 2-year-old humans only have a 50-75 word vocabulary).
 Most of the words are related to toys that Dr. Pilley has for Chaser.
-This picture of Chaser with her immense toy collection is physical representation of Chaser’s vocabulary, and it’s pretty impressive:
+This picture of Chaser with her immense toy collection is a physical representation of Chaser’s vocabulary, and it’s pretty impressive:

-But Dr. Pilley didn’t just teach Chaser the name of 1,022 toys, he also taught her the meaning of verbs like “fetch,” “paw,” “take,” and “nose” (as in a directive to put her nose on a toy).
+But Dr. Pilley didn’t just teach Chaser the name of all 1,022 toys; he also taught her the meaning of verbs like “fetch,” “paw,” “take,” and “nose” (as in a directive to put her nose on a toy).
 Using these commands, Chaser can understand thousands of sentences.
 This feat isn’t just impressive.
 It is a scientific breakthrough.
 According to associate professor of evolutionary anthropology at Duke University, Dr. Brian Hare, Chaser is “the closest thing in animals we’ve seen to being like what children do when they’re learning words.”
 He has called Chaser “the most important dog in the history of modern scientific research.”